Black-Kamelia/Sprinkler/binary-transcoders/Decoders.md

 val asciiNullTerminatedDecoder: Decoder<String> = StringDecoder(Charsets.US_ASCII, byteArrayOf(0))
 ```

-Fortunately, there are also some predefined factories for the most common encodings, which are:
+Fortunately, there are also some predefined factories for the most common charsets, which are:

 - `UTF8StringDecoder`
 - `UTF16StringDecoder`